ApxfIy/UnityEventTracker/README.md

 4. Invalid Argument
   - Displays a list of assets that contain [Target Object(s)](#target-object) or are themselves [Target Objects](#target-object) that have persistent call(s) accepts argument that extends `UnityEngine.Object` type and this argument is invalid (argument object was deleted or not assigned).
 Click on the asset button will "open" this asset (load if the asset is a scene/prefab and select if the asset is ScriptableObject).
 Note that in this case, sometimes the null argument expresses the desired behavior.
 In this case, just ignore this call.
 I could add functionality to add such a call to the ignore list in the future

 If you think that window is not showing you correct information, for example it displays persistent calls that no longer exist or not displaying some calls (see [Limitations](#limitations)), you can re-scan your project via `Tools => UnityEventTracker => Scan Project`.
+Please note that scenes not included in the build will be skipped.

 ## Event Highlighting
 Highlights [Target Objects](#target-object).
 If all persistent calls on the [Target Object](#target-object) are valid, the object is highlighted in `green`![Green](https://via.placeholder.com/15/00ff00/000000?text=+).
 If at least one of persistent calls is invalid, the object is highlighted in `red` ![Red](https://via.placeholder.com/15/ff0000/000000?text=+).